adrian-1990/bjj-homepage/README.md

 ## Design process

 I created my initial deisgn on wireframe to get a feel for the deisgn and layout.
 I initially wanted to do a single page with four differant sections but as my design evolved I amended it to four pages.
 I wanted the site to be easy to use for first time visitors but also to encourage return visits.
-I wanted to site to have easy navigation on PC, tablets and mobiles for first time visitors and if I'm a return visitor and I'm interested in the club I can make contact through social media.
+I want the to site to have easy navigation on PC, tablets and mobiles for first time visitors and if I'm a return visitor and I'm interested in the club I can make contact through social media.

 Below are the design ideas I had before eventully settling on my current design.